mondeja/blog/README.md

 Forked from [jekyll-uno-timeline](https://github.com/tzuehlke/jekyll-uno-timeline) and customized to improve the loading time and fit me needs.
 You can use it as your own, but doesn't public my personal identity.

-## Setup
+## Setup (Linux)

 > Ruby >= 2.5 required.

 1. `gem install bundle`
-2. `bundle install`
+2. `bundle config set path 'vendor/bundle' && bundle install`
 3. Configure your personal information in `_config.yml`.
 4. Configure your Github projects timeline in `_data/projects.yml`.
+5. Replace the default thumbnail (`assets/img/thumbnail.jpg`) and header background (`assets/img/header-background.jpg`) images and update the sources if needed in `_includes/header.html`.
-5. Generate your favicons using a tool like [favicon-generator](https://realfavicongenerator.net/), place your favicons at `assets/img/favicons/` directory and edit the include file `_includes/head.html` to point at your favicons.
+6. Generate your favicons using a tool like [favicon-generator](https://realfavicongenerator.net/), place your favicons at `assets/img/favicons/` directory and edit the include file `_includes/head.html` to point at your favicons.
 When you will serve in production, use a favicon checker like [this](https://realfavicongenerator.net/favicon_checker) to check if all are included.

 ## Commands